novalyticalab/Portfolio/CreativeGaming/README.md

-# 🎮 Predicting In-Game Purchase Propensity – Creative Gaming
+# 🎮 Predicting In-Game Purchase Propensity

 This project predicts the likelihood of a player purchasing a promotional in-game item based on their gameplay, demographics, and social behavior.